So you are having a baby! Woohoo! Your life and your house are about to be turned upside down.

 - Nose Frida.
 Forget about the bulb syring.
 Those things are garbage.
 The Nose Frida actually works.

 - Zipadee-Zip swaddle transition sack.
 This was my other splurge item that I ended up loving.
 Transitioning babies out of a swaddle can be a nightmare.
 When I had to transition my daughter out of the swaddle, I put her in this, and she barely noticed.
+Money well spent.
+And it kept her toasty warm.

 Do Not Buy!